 The Russian enclave of Kaliningrad is becoming a popular destination for business meetings and events.
-This unique city has a rich history and culture, and boasts lots of great attractions to see after meetings.
+This unique city has a rich history and culture, and boasts lots of great attractions to check out after meetings.
+Learn more about how to combine business and leisure on your next trip below.

-Kaliningrad is served by the international Khrabrovo Airport, which lies just over 20 kilometres from the city centre.
-Frequent buses are available to take visitors from Kaliningrad airport to the city centre.
-You can also take a local taxi service – expect to pay around 500 roubles for the trip, and be sure to ask the driver to use the metre.
+Kaliningrad is served by the international Khrabrovo Airport, which lies just over 20 kilometers from the city center.
+Frequent buses are available to take visitors from Kaliningrad airport to the city.
+You can also take a local taxi service – expect to pay around 500 roubles for the trip, and be sure to ask the driver to use the meter.

 What To See